 - Leather Jackets

 What a scenic fishing destination with breathtaking views.
-There are many different species of fish that you can target at Mount Martha rocks and all of them require significantly different setups.
-Let’s start by saying that you can catch good volumes of squid and garfish.
-With persistence a prized size snapper.
+There are many different species of fish that you can target at Mount Martha rocks, and all of them require significantly different setups.
+Let’s start by saying you can catch good volumes of squid and garfish.
+With persistence, a prized size snapper.
 You can also catch whiting, salmon, flathead, garfish, gummy shark, and leather jackets at this destination.
-Big pods of dolphins are often common in this area.
+Big pods of dolphins are often standard in this area.

-This whole stretch of shoreline is full of thick weed and reef which makes a perfect ecosystem for species like squid and King George Whiting.
-Here they are found in big numbers, especially on calm days when the water clarity is really clear.
-If you are chasing squid then a light fishing rod between 7.5 feet and 9 feet in length is ideally paired with a 2500 or 3000 size reel spooled with 10 to 15-pound braid and equivalent leader.
+This stretch of shoreline is full of thick weed and reef, making a perfect ecosystem for species like squid and King George Whiting.
+They are found in big numbers here, especially on calm days when the water is clear.
+If you are chasing squid, a light fishing rod between 7.5 feet and 9 feet is ideally paired with a 2500 or 3000 size reel spooled with 10 to 15-pound braid and an equivalent leader.
 There are plenty of egi rods on the market fit for purpose.
-Targeting squid on low tide here can be challenging as the water levels are quite shallow and full of thick weed so your squid jigs are prone to snagging.
+Targeting squid on low tide here can be challenging as the water levels are shallow and full of thick weed, so your squid jigs are prone to snagging.
 For this reason, we highly recommend you take some slow-sinking squid jigs and squid jigs in smaller 2.5 and 3.0 sizes.
-You may also need to work these jigs at a constant slow pace rather than letting them sink to the bottom.
+You may also need to work these jigs constantly, slowly, rather than letting them sink to the bottom.

-It’s best to target Snapper of the rocks casting out as far as you can ideally with a light to medium surf rod.
-Snapper will arrive in these areas in Spring and Summer and they can fish very well after windy days which bring the snapper into the shallows.
-Longer length rods and heavier sinkers allow you to cast greater distances to get fresh baits in prime areas.
-Fresh baits such as freshly caught squid and salmon chunks will help your catch rates immensely.
-If you chasing pinkies and flathead then a paternoster rig with pilchard tail or raw chicken breast on a size 2/0 or 3/0 will fish very well.
+It’s best to target Snapper of the rocks casting out as far as possible, ideally with a light to medium surf rod.
+Snappers will arrive in these areas in spring and summer, and they can fish very well after windy days, which bring the snapper into the shallows.
+Longer rods and heavier sinkers allow you to cast greater distances to get fresh baits in prime areas.
+Fresh baits like freshly caught squid and salmon chunks will help your catch rates immensely.
+If you’re chasing pinkies and flathead, a paternoster rig with pilchard tail or raw chicken breast on a size 2/0 or 3/0 will fish very well.
 Fishing at dawn or dusk on the incoming high tide will be your best chance, especially after wind and choppy conditions.
-Quite often after a couple of days of strong breeze species like snapper will come in.
+Often, species like snappers come in after a few days of strong breeze.

-We recommend using a dropper rig or paternoster rig at this location which will allow you to change sinkers and get ample casting distance.
-Then finished with a squid strip, pilchard tail, full pilchard, or silver whiting on 4/0 or 5/0 hooks as the images below show.
+We recommend using a dropper or paternoster rig at this location, allowing you to change sinkers and get ample casting distance.
+Then, finish with a squid strip, pilchard tail, full pilchard, or silver whiting on 4/0 or 5/0 hooks, as the images below show.

-Below shows a double-snelled rig and above an Ezi rig slier with interchangeable sinkers.
-This is great for land-based fishing when using full baits like pilchards and silver whiting.
+The below shows a double-snelled rig, and the above shows an Ezi rig slider with interchangeable sinkers.
+This is great for land-based fishing using whole baits like pilchards and silver whiting.

 You can also use Paternoster rigs to present 2 chunks or strip bats like squid, and pilchards.
 Having an interchangeable sinker at the bottom allows you to get ample casting distance.

-Good bait options will include pilchards, silver whiting, pipis, raw chicken, squid strips, maggots, silverfish.
-You can also fish this area with soft plastics to target pinkies and flathead.
-Picking the right conditions will be important to ensure you can cast your soft plastics far enough out.
-Also, keep in mind that this area is all rock so you are very prone to having your sinkers and jog heads snagging up on the rocks.
-This might take some time to work out how to effectively fish this area without losing too much gear.
+Good bait options include pilchards, silver whiting, pipis, raw chicken, squid strips, maggots, and silverfish.
+You can fish this area with soft plastics to target pinkies and flathead.
+Picking the right conditions will ensure you can cast your soft plastics far enough.
+Also, remember that this area is all rock, so you are prone to having your sinkers and jig heads snagging up on the rocks.
+Working out how to fish this area effectively might take some time without losing too much gear.

 Recommended baits Mt Martha